AlexVanMechelen/Towers.jl/README.md

 ## Documentation

-A right amount of comments are added to the code to enhance readability.
-Furthermore, you can find some flowcharts in the `Towers FlowCharts` folder, providing a visual representation of what goes on under the hood.
-Finaly, you can have a look at the `Towers Solver.pdf` file in that same folder, enlisting all of the basic rules used by `Solver.jl`, along with examples.
+The `Towers FlowCharts` folder  provides a visual representation of the code.
+The `Towers Solver.pdf` file in that same folder contains all of the basic rules used by `Solver.jl`, along with examples.